revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Threads.md

 In Java, we can create a thread using

-1. By Extending the Thread class
+1.By Extending the Thread class
-2. By Implementing Runnable interface in Java
+2.By Implementing Runnable interface in Java

 </blockquote>